grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

       kubectl get all -n monitoring
       ```

-   If you encounter errors or warnings in the **STATUS** column, check the logs and refer to Troubleshooting setction of this documentation.
+   If you encounter errors or warnings in the **STATUS** column, check the logs and refer to the Troubleshooting section of this documentation.

 ### Accessing Grafana